Limitations and Differences

 Containerized Databases

-You can also use containerized databases (without provider: aws):
+You can also use containerized databases (without a managed database type):

 resources: